CarlosAndresd/f_abm/docs/Getting_Started.md

 1. Install the package, there are two options: with Conda (recommended), and with pip and venv.
 2. Execute the program

+### Computational Environment:

+- Programming language: Python
+- Packages and libraries: see the `requirements.txt` file or the `environment.yml` file

 ### Installation instructions with Conda (recommended)